gabrielliosc/daily-planner/README.md

 ## About The Project | Sobre O Projeto

 Welcome!
-This is a front-end project for an artist Portifolio.
+This is a front-end project for a daily planner.

 <p>Bem vindo(a)!
 Esse é um pojeto de front-end replicando o layout de um bloco de papel de planejamento diário.</p>